CatHood0/flutter_quill_to_pdf/README.md

 * indented list (bullet, unordered, check)
 * formula

-You can contribute to this package to:
+You can contribute reporting issues or requesting to add new features in: https://github.com/CatHood0/quill_to_pdf